Documentation

 2. Run vtex use {workspaceName} --production to use a production workspace or create a production workspace from scratch.

-Remember to replace the values between the curly brackets according to your scenario.
+Remember to replace the values between the curly brackets with the corresponding values of your environment.

 3. Run vtex install vtex.store-sitemap@2.x to install the Sitemap app.

-If you are using vtex.edition-store@5.x, skip step 3, as the vtex.store-sitemap@2.x app is installed by default in this version.
-Check out our Edition App documentation to know more about its different versions.
+If you're using vtex.edition-store@5.x, skip step 3, as the vtex.store-sitemap@2.x app is installed by default with this version.
+Check our Edition App documentation to learn more about the different versions.

 4. Run vtex install vtex.admin-graphql-ide@3.x to install the GraphQL admin IDE.